felixmulder/nutrition-facts/README.md

 This article is behind a pay wall unfortunately, but it shows that obese children grow up to be obese adults.

-### Does obesity happens as a result of the environment?
+### Does obesity happen as a result of the environment?

 Environment plays a smaller part than many people think.
 At the moment there's evidence to suggest that 70% of the inclination for obesity is inherited, while only about 30% are things we can control.